 Some people start looking for counseling after a hard week.
 Others wait until months of stress, conflict, anxiety, or emotional exhaustion have made daily life feel heavier than it should.
-A guide to emotional wellness counseling can help make that first step feel clearer and less intimidating.
+Whether you are managing burnout, carrying too much as a parent, adjusting to change, or trying to communicate better at home, counseling can make the next step clearer and less intimidating.

 What emotional wellness counseling really means